sanyaade-mobiledev/vimfiles/README.md

-# Bit Theory's Vim Configuration
+# Mode Set's Vim Configuration

-The default configuration files for Vim used at Bit Theory.
+The default configuration files for Vim used at Mode Set.
 Tuned to play nice with [MacVim][macvim] and Apple's Terminal but works with most \*nix environments.
 Setup using [homesick][homesick] for that symlinkn' goodness.

 ## To Get The Full Effect

-Bit Theory peops, double check, but you most likely already have the basic requirements installed on your machine.
+Mode Set peops, double check, but you most likely already have the basic requirements installed on your machine.

 - [Homebrew][homebrew] - `ruby -e "$(curl -fsSL https://gist.github.com/raw/323731/install_homebrew.rb)"`
 - [MacVim][macvim] - `brew install macvim`